Good aesthetics and hood design adds to the automotive feel

 Water Resistance: 3 ATM

 Limited Edition: The Twin Turbo is a limited edition series in Yellow, Anthracite and Silver colours.
 These three variants come in 88 pieces each.
 A further special boutique edition in Sporty Red, also known as the TT Portfolio is limited to 50 pieces only.
-(Retail S$8,500, but sold out)
+(Retails S$8,500, but sold out)

 Editor’s Note: Jin begins with Deployant as a contributor with this article.
 Many years ago, a watch with retrograde seconds was given to Jin Sun while he was in secondary school, and that started his interest in mechanical watches.
 It then developed into an interest to those with many complications and create displays of time.
 To Jin, the art of fine watchmaking has many parallels with his chosen field of Dentistry.
 He marvels in the similarities in aesthetics, materials, fine work, precision and engineering.
 He particularly likes independent brands and bespoke watchmaking.